machinekit/machinekit-hal/scripts/buildsystem/debian/README.md

 system root tree, and for native `amd64` builds the image contains needed dependencies and tools in the root filesystem.

+Package build times on Travis CI, including `armhf`, are reduced to under 13 mins. without cache, and under 8 mins. with cache.

 ## Using the builder

 - Determine the 'tag' for the desired architecture and distro